-Of this, the banking sectors and non-banking sectors are regulated by the central bank, State Bank of Pakistan.
-While rest of the market (lease, stock exchanges, modarba, mutual funds and insurance) is regulaled by Secruities and Exchange Commission of Pakistan.
+Of this, the banking sectors and non-banking sectors are regulated by the central bank, the State Bank of Pakistan.
+While rest of the market (lease, stock exchanges, modarba, mutual funds and insurance) is regulated by the Securities and Exchange Commission of Pakistan.

-A sketch showing financial markets in Pakistan is shown at right-hand side and further explained in the paragraphs that follow.
+A sketch showing financial markets in Pakistan is shown at top of this article and is further explained in the paragraphs that follow.

 - Money transfer